SEND and the Local Offer

 - Does not close the attainment gap between the child and their peers

 This may include progress in areas other than attainment, for example, social needs.
 Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.
-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment.
+When deciding whether special educational provision is required, we start by considering desired outcomes, including the expected progress and attainment.
 We ask pupils and parents to share their views.
-This engagement is essential for us to work in partnership based on the guidance of outside agencies where necessary.
+This engagement is essential for us to work in partnership with the school.
+We will also work with outside agencies where necessary.

 We ask parents to work in partnership with the school.
-Parents should let us know about life at home and how their child is accessing their learning so that school has the full overview in order to provide support and guidance.
+Parents should let us know about life at home and how their child is accessing their learning so that school has the full overview.
 We will have an early discussion with the pupil, parents and teacher when identifying whether they need special educational provision.
-These conversations will make sure that:
+These conversations will ensure that:

 - Everyone develops a good understanding of the pupil’s areas of strength and difficulty